Contrasting Cable One (CABO) and Its Competitors

 |2.52

-Cable One presently has a consensus price target of $790.33, suggesting a potential upside of 14.21%.
-As a group, “Cable & other pay television services” companies have a potential upside of 29.65%.
-Given Cable One’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Cable One has less favorable growth aspects than its competitors.
+Cable One presently has a consensus price target of $790.33, indicating a potential upside of 14.87%.
+As a group, “Cable & other pay television services” companies have a potential upside of 29.66%.
+Given Cable One’s rivals stronger consensus rating and higher possible upside, analysts plainly believe Cable One has less favorable growth aspects than its rivals.

 Dividends